qwerty510/cybersources/README.md

 ## [↑](#-content) 💬 Colaborate
-- If you have some tool, resource or course that you want to share, [contact me](https://github.com/brunoooost) or create an issue.
+- If you have some tool, resource or course that you want to share, [contact me](https://github.com/brunoooost) or create an pull request.